cisagov/gophish-tools/README.md

 ### Group Dictionary ###

-Groups are imported from a templated `csv` file that can be found with `pca-wizard-templates  --targets`.
+Groups are imported from a templated `csv` file that can be genearted with the command `pca-wizard-templates  --targets`.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:--------:|